 To investigate sequence diversity we performed clustering on the two samples from before and after biopanning.
 This enables us to see how many unique sequences contribute to each subcluster and can also be used to look into the skew of the data in figure 5.

-Figure 8.
-Cluster document including statistics for each cluster including the representative sequence.
-An inline bar-chart can by used to quickly identify variability of the subcluster.
+In Fig. 8, an inline bar-chart is used to quickly identify variability of the subcluster.
 A larger barchart in the upper half of the screenshot show variability in position 9 and 11 of the first subcluster.